corda/samples-java/Features/customlogging-yocordapp/README.md

     logger.info("Initializing the transaction.");
 ```

-When we log this informational message, it gets output along with the other key value pairs we've specified in a JSON formatt:
+When we log this message, it gets output along with the other key value pairs we've specified in a JSON format:
 ```
 {
   "instant": {